broadinstitute/cromwell/docs/SubWorkflows.md

 }
 ```

-`myTask` will start only when hello_and_goodbye completes (which means all of its calls are done), even though `myTask` only needs the output of hello in the hello_and_goodbye sub workflow.
+`myTask` will start only when hello_and_goodbye completes (which means all of its calls are done), even though `myTask` only needs the output of hello in the hello_and_goodbye sub-workflow.
 If hello_and_goodbye fails, then `myTask` won't be executed.
-Only workflow outputs are visible outside a workflow, which means that references to outputs produced by a sub workflow will only be valid if those outputs are exposed in the workflow output section.
+Only workflow outputs are visible outside a workflow, which means that references to outputs produced by a sub-workflow will only be valid if those outputs are exposed in the workflow output section.

-Sub workflows are executed in the context of a main workflow, which means that operations that are normally executed once per workflow (set up, clean up, outputs copying, log copying, etc...)
+Sub-workflows are executed in the context of a main workflow, which means that operations that are normally executed once per workflow (set up, clean up, outputs copying, log copying, etc...)
-will NOT be re-executed for each sub workflow.
-For instance if a resource is created during workflow initialization, sub workflows will need to share this same resource.
+will NOT be re-executed for each sub-workflow.
+For instance if a resource is created during workflow initialization, sub-workflows will need to share this same resource.
-Workflow outputs will be copied for the main root workflow but not for intermediate sub workflows.
+Workflow outputs will be copied for the main root workflow but not for intermediate sub-workflows.

 Restarts, aborts, and call-caching work exactly as they would with tasks.
-All tasks run by a sub workflow are eligible for call caching under the same rules as any other task.
+All tasks run by a sub-workflow are eligible for call caching under the same rules as any other task.
 However, workflows themselves are not cached as such.
 Which means that running the exact same workflow twice with call caching on will trigger each task to cache individually,
 but not the workflow itself.

-The root path for sub workflow execution files (scripts, output files, logs) will be under the parent workflow call directory.
+The root path for sub-workflow execution files (scripts, output files, logs) will be under the parent workflow call directory.
 For example, the execution directory for the above main workflow would look like the following:

 ```
 cromwell-executions/main_workflow/1d919bd4-d046-43b0-9918-9964509689dd/ <- main workflow id
 └── call-hello_and_goodbye <- call directory for call hello_and_goodbye in the main workflow
-    └── hello_and_goodbye <- name of the sub workflow
+    └── hello_and_goodbye <- name of the sub-workflow
-        └── a6365f91-c807-465a-9186-a5d3da98fe11 <- sub workflow id
+        └── a6365f91-c807-465a-9186-a5d3da98fe11 <- sub-workflow id
             ├── call-goodbye
             │   └── execution
             │       ├── rc